ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ::

- data UPair a b :: TYPE 'UnliftedRep where
-   UPair :: a -> b -> UPair a b
+ data UPair a b :: TYPE (BoxedRep Unlifted) where UPair :: a -> b -> UPair a b

 * When occuring in a constructor field (e.g.